gdrosos/iac-bug-study-artifact/README.md

 ## Quantitative Analysis Scripts

-In order to adapt the `quantitative_analysis.py` script to perform the qualitative analysis for RQ4 for other IaC Ecosystems, you should create a classification method that categorizes each file of a fix to a component category (e.g. based on its directory path or extension).
+In order to adapt the `quantitative_analysis.py` script to perform the qualitative analysis for RQ4 for other IaC Ecosystems (e.g. Terraform or Salt), you should create a classification method that categorizes each file of a fix to a component category (e.g. based on its directory path or extension).
-For example, for Ansible we implemented the following function:
+For example, here is the function we implemented for Ansible:

 ```python
 def get_ansible_category(file_path):